 Brian Rockey was named Director of the Nebraska Lottery and Charitable Gaming Division in 2016.
 He has been associated with the Nebraska Lottery in one capacity or another since its founding in 1993.
 Prior to that, he worked for two Nebraska governors and a state senator.
 Rockey is a 1983 graduate of Creighton University and holds master’s degrees from the University of Nebraska-Lincoln and University of Nebraska at Omaha.
 A native of Alliance, Nebraska, Rockey has been involved with the Mari Sandoz Heritage Society since the mid-1980’s.
 His favorite Sandoz book is Capital City.

 Shannon D. Smith joined the Mari Sandoz Heritage Society board in 2003 and became president in 2023.
-She is formerly the Executive Director and CEO of the Wyoming Humanities Council.
-Prior to that she was an Associate Director and Research Fellow at EDUCAUSE in Boulder, Colorado and taught history and humanities for seven years at Oglala Lakota College on the Pine Ridge Indian Reservation.
+She is formerly the Executive Director and CEO of the Wyoming Humanities Council and has worked in higher education for two decades including teaching history and humanities for seven years at Oglala Lakota College on the Pine Ridge Indian Reservation.
 She is a historian and author of several works on women of the American West including Give Me Eighty Men: Women and the Myth of the Fetterman Fight, a 2009 book award winner from the Wyoming State Historical Society.
 She has written several articles and book chapters featuring Mari Sandoz and aspires to write a biography of Mari's amazing life.
 Her most recent work focuses on Mari’s research collection and comparing Sandoz’s work and life to those of her contemporary authors.
-Shannon was the Executive Secretary of the Mari Sandoz Heritage Society from 1990-92 and has served on the board since then.
+Shannon was the Executive Secretary of the Mari Sandoz Heritage Society from 2001-2003 and has served on the board since then.
 She has served on several regional cultural boards including the Harry Jackson Institute (Cody, WY), the Willow Tree Festival (Gordon, NE), and the American Heritage Center at the University of Wyoming.
-She now lives in her hometown, Gordon, Nebraska, where she has a cultural consulting business, Smithstorian Consulting, LLC, and is working on several research and writing projects.
+She now lives in her hometown, Gordon, Nebraska, where she has a cultural consulting business, Smithstorian Consulting, LLC, and is working on several Native American culture and heritage preservation projects.